SantiagoChemello/document-search-system/README.md

 ## Overview

-DocumentIngester is a fullstack application that allows users to upload documents (PDF/DOCX), extract their content, and perform keyword-based searches through a GraphQL API.
+Document-search-system is a fullstack application that allows users to upload documents (PDF/DOCX), extract their content, and perform keyword-based searches through a GraphQL API.

 The project is composed of:
 - DocumentIngester: A Spring Boot backend with GraphQL